Is Georgia a No-Fault State for Auto Insurance?

 Likewise, there are certain types of wrecks where liability is more straightforward.
 For example, the rear driver is almost always held responsible for rear-end collisions.

 But in other circumstances, proving fault in Georgia may be an uphill battle, especially where both drivers are partially to blame.
-This is where an experienced Georgia accident attorney can be invaluable in helping you get the compensation you deserve.
+This is where an experienced Georgia auto accident attorney can be invaluable in helping you get the compensation you deserve.

 What If the Accident Was Partly My Fault?